-Mirror Masks were designed to reflect the “other”.
-As research has shown that humans reflect each other with micro-momentary facial movements, I thought it would be fun to bypass that process and show the “other” how they appear directly by looking into the mirror of self.
+Mirror Masks were designed to reflect the “other.”
+As research has shown that humans reflect each other with micro-momentary facial movements.
+I thought it would be interesting to bypass that process and show the “other” how they appear directly by looking into the mirror of self.
+This is an empathy machine as it shows you others, and the qualities of reflection allow you to see others through self.
+The pieces place your face on the other, and there is a collapse of the self and a simultaneous focus on self in the interplay of the two wearing the masks.

-Later I was invited to show these works at Glass Axis as part of the Glassquerade curated by Kami Westhoff and created 11 custom mirror masks, for the glass club at The Ohio State University.
-I took individual measures of each participant so they were custom fit to each glassblower.
+I was invited to show these works at Glass Axis as part of the Glassquerade curated by Kami Westhoff and created 11 custom mirror masks for the glass club at The Ohio State University.
+I took individual measures of each participant, so they were custom fit to each glassblower.

-I feel a wonderful resonance from the highly reflective states of the masks and the complex transparency and refractive qualities of glass.
+I feel an extraordinary resonance between the highly reflective states of the masks and the complex transparency and refractive qualities of glass.

 Ken Rinaldo at Glass Axis Glassquarade.